 Slow Food Hunter Valley is contributing to the international Slow Food initiative to build 10,000 food gardens in Africa.
 The international project is committed to local food production in conjunction with a network of young people who are working to save Africa’s extraordinary food biodiversity, raise the profile of traditional knowledge and gastronomy and promote small-scale family farming.
+Slow Food Hunter Valley has supported four gardens in Africa (as listed on the international Slow Food website) with one more approved.

 Gardens We Sponsor